- Exotic and beautiful fish like the lionfish, whale shark, manta ray, and sea dragon add to the vibrant diversity of the ocean’s coral reefs.

 - Some well-known reptiles, such as the sea turtle and the crocodile, also contribute to the dynamic coral reef environment.

-- Coral reefs are also a home for mammals, birds, and other sea life.
+- Coral reefs are also home for mammals, birds, and other sea life.
 The elephant-related dugong, super smart dolphin, colorful Caribbean reef octopus, and relentless osprey can all be found in this bustling underwater habitat.

 Despite being concentrated to a small surface area of the Earth’s oceans, coral reefs are home to roughly a quarter of all marine life.
 The two biggest reefs — the Great Barrier Reef in Australia and the Belize Barrier Reef in the Caribbean — are popular sites for divers and snorkelers who are looking to see the vibrant and colorful diversity of life underwater.

 These reefs are formed by plant-like sea animals called corals, or coral polyps.
-The hard version of coral polyps produce limestone that is used to form layer after layer of rigid coral skeleton.
+The hard version of coral polyps produces limestone that is used to form layer after layer of rigid coral skeleton.
 Groups of these skeleton layers form coral colonies and groups of these colonies form coral reefs.

 Coral reefs have a reputation for being home to colorful animals and some of the most beautiful coral and sea anemones in the world, but there’s a lot of wildlife to cover in these diverse aquatic landscapes.
 Our list looks to cover the true diversity of animals that call the coral reef home, and that includes mammals and birds as well as fish and more bizarre marine life.
 These 10 animals couldn’t exist in quite the same way without the coral reef, and the reef ecosystem wouldn’t be the same without them.